CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/run_tests.rst

 def test_param_exists(sim_dir):
     assert os.path.exists(os.path.join(sim_dir,"param.nml")), "Simulation directory must contain 'param.nml'"

+Where `sim_dir` is applied as an input to he test_param_exists function.
+This calls the `sim_dir` fixture function found in conftest.py and then submits the output of that function to the test_param_exists function.
 A second indispensible fixture is `params`.
 This fetches the run parameters in `param.nml` using the `param.py` module.
 You should avoid parse `param.nml` with your own code.